sebibi07/bookly/README.md

 ---

-## What I would change in the iterations
+## What I would address as we move towards production

 1. **Persist sessions to Redis** Sessions are a dict in memory today which is sufficient for a protoype but won't scale under load.